nichoth/hermes/notes/ux.md

 ## Inviting Others (Option 1) ##

-Hermes asks permission for gaining access to your phone contacts.
-This would allow to show who in your contacts has Hermes, and you could then have the option to send those contacts a friend request.
-Having access would also allow for you to invites your contacts to the platform.
+Hermes asks permission for gaining access to the user's phone contacts.
+This would allow the showing of who in the user's contacts has Hermes, and they could then have the option to send those contacts a friend request.
+Having access would also allow for the user to invites their contacts to the platform.

 - Problem: Is this a privacy risk?
 Can we assure the user that we will delete or not store the info after?
 This would become an issue of trust.